 Really Red Pencilfish 'Rio Amaya'

-$39.99
+from $39.99

 The Really Red Pencilfish, scientifically known as Nannostomus sp.
 'Rio Amaya', is a vibrant and captivating species of freshwater fish that has gained popularity among aquarists for its intense red coloration and elegant behavior.
 This particular pencilfish is believed to originate from the Rio Amaya basin, a remote area in South America, where it inhabits slow-moving, tannin-rich waters.
 Its vivid appearance and peaceful nature make it an excellent addition to well-planted aquariums.